-Bees feed on the nectar and pollen of the flowers, and that helps in the cross-pollination between the flowers by spreading the pollen from one to another.
-Here is the list of Flowers for Bees that will make them visit your garden every day!
+Bees feed on the nectar and pollen of the flowers, which helps cross-pollination between the flowers by spreading the pollen from one to another.
+Here is the list of Flowers for Bees that will make them visit your garden daily!

 List of Flowers for Bees